Code-Institute-Submissions/alkaios/README.md

 ### Media
 Some of the images for the website are taken from:
-- www.svfitness.com
+-wwww.svfitness.com
 -www.dlrleisure.ie
+-www.perpetua.ie

-### Acknowledgements
+## Acknowledgements
 Thank you to the following for inspiration, motivation and the direction I needed:

 - Seun Owonikoko    @seun_mentor
-My 9 yr old son Tomás for being easily impressed and keeping me motivated, when things were frustrating.
+-My 9 yr old son Tomás for being easily impressed and keeping me motivated.